yudementiev/JPS_heuristic_search/README.md

 ## Description

 In the file `JPS_upg.ipynb` implements two heuristic search algorithms for 8-connected uniform-cost greed:
-- A*, in which it is allowed to cut corners (see figure), with a diagonal heuristic
+- A* in which it is allowed to cut corners (see figure), with a diagonal heuristic
 - JPS with a diagonal heuristic, where it is also assumed that the agent can cut corners.

 ![vis](./Tecnical_images/Cut_corner.png)